Complaints about non-NHS eye care

 Complaints about NHS eye care

-If you're unhappy about eye care that you've received from or on behalf of the NHS, you have a right to complain using the NHS complaints procedure.
+If you're unhappy about eye care that you've received from or on behalf of the NHS, you have a right to complain using the NHS Complaints Handling Procedure.
 The Charter of Patient Rights and Responsibilities summarises what you're entitled to when you use NHS services and receive NHS care in Scotland.
 Further information on the Charter can be found on NHS Inform.

 If the NHS service you received was from a community optometry practice, the first step is to speak to the practitioner or practice concerned.
 All practices have their own internal complaints procedure, and most concerns are normally resolved informally via this route.